Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 5. 1/4 teaspoon cinnamon

-Preheat your oven to 350°F. Mix everything together until a thick dough forms — it should hold its shape when you press it.
-Scoop tablespoon-sized balls onto a lined baking sheet, then flatten each one with your palm.
-Bake 22–25 minutes until the edges go deep golden.
-Let them cool on a wire rack so they crisp up properly.
-Skipping the cooling step leaves them soft and chewy instead.
+Preheat oven to 350°F. In a large bowl, mix all the ingredients until a thick dough forms.
+It should hold its shape when pressed.
+Form small balls of dough, about a tablespoon’s worth, onto a parchment paper-lined baking sheet and flatten with your palm.
+Bake 22–25 minutes or until edges are a deep golden brown.
+Let cookies cool on a wire rack so they crisp up properly.
+If you skip the cooling step they will be soft and chewy.

-The oats give your pup a slow fiber release — that means fuller longer, and less dramatic begging at dinner.
+The oats give your pup a slow release of fibre.
+So, your pup will feel fuller longer (and less likely to beg at dinner).

-These store in an airtight container for up to a week.
-For more ideas like this, Homemade Dog Biscuits Recipes: Healthy and Delicious Treats for Your Pup has you covered.
+Store in an airtight container for up to a week.
+For more tasty treats like this, check out Homemade Dog Biscuits Recipes: Healthy and Delicious Treats for Your Pup.

 📸 Photo credit: Instagram @a_readsbooks